j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

     Gets a mutable square at the indicated row and column.
 Panics under the same situations as get().

+..
+TODO:
+    Something to return an iterator of free squares and an iterator of all possible winning positions.

 ..  rubric:: Trait Implementations